juliencombattelli/ProjectRomero/README.md

 ## Contribute

-If you want to get involved and suggest some additional features, file a bug report or submit a patch, please create a pull request or open an issue on the Github repository.
+If you want to get involved and suggest some additional features, signal a bug or submit a patch, please create a pull request or open an issue on the Github repository.